dolugen/openaq-toolkit/README.md

 # Convert CSV to InfluxDB line protocol format

+Addition to the S3 option, you can filter and download data as CSV from [openaq.org](https://openaq.org/#/countries) website.

 ![openaq.org's CSV download page](docs/openaq-csv-download.png)

-Similar to the `ndjson` conversion -- feed the CSV file to `csv2lineprotocol.py`:
+After downloading the CSV, feed the file to `csv2lineprotocol.py` like so:

 ```shell
 cat openaq.csv | ./csv2lineprotocol.py